kedark152/eden/README.md

-# Eden - An Employee onboarding Website
+# Eden - An Employee onboarding Website (Assignment)

 Tech Stack used
 1. ReactJs